 Group Experimental Design Project

-• Students will be divided into 4- or 5-person groups, by random draw.

-• Part of this course's purpose is to allow you to learn about scientific methodology.
+- Students will be divided into groups, by a random draw. - Part of this course's purpose is to allow you to learn about scientific methodology.
 Therefore, each group will design their own experiment to test a specific research question.